 AN INFERNO: AN ADDRESS TO NO ONE

 The inspiration for the book came from Maggie Nelson's Bluets, a love letter to the color blue.
-AN INFERNO's color is red.
+An Inferno's color is red.

 The chapbook is broken up into five sections, each with nine subsections.

-I bound the book using book binding thread and glue to bind the pages together and cardboard and fabric tape for the covers.
+I made the physical book using book binding thread and glue to bind the pages together and cardboard and fabric tape for the covers.
 The text on each of its 27 pages was typed and printed, then torn out and glued.
 I embraced the ink and glue smudges and burned the edges of the book pages to give it a rugged look.

 MINIMALIST MOVIE POSTERS